Streaming Parrotron for on-device speech-to-speech conversion: Conclusion

 \section{Conclusion}

 We have presented an on-device streaming aware STS conversion model.
 Our proposed system consists of a streaming-aware encoder, a streaming decoder and a streaming vocoder.
-We have explored a variety of novel combination of self-attention and stacker look-aheads which improves quality compared to a fully casual model, while also substantially minimizes the latency when compared to a full context non-streaming model.
-Studying a variety of quantization configurations, we have discussed a hybrid approach which quantizes the model weights using int4 and int8 to enable us deploy this model locally on-device.
-Our best configuration runs with a Real-Time-Factor of $2{\times}$, with a delay of 320ms, to start emitting audio as soon as the speaker stops speaking, whereas the non-streaming model requires 10-second delay.
-We also obtain a significant error reduction in comparison to a fully casual model, while only 0.7\% error degradation when comparing to a full context non-streaming model.
-We suspect that this is an acceptable trade-off for deploying such a streaming STS conversion system locally on-device.
+We have explored a novel Conformer encoder(\textit{LSA\_LS}) based on look-ahead self-attention and look-ahead stacker.
+It improves quality compared to a fully casual model and lookahead self-attention(\textit{LSA}), while also substantially minimizes the \textit{total delay} when compared to a full context non-streaming \textit{Base} model.
+Studying a variety of quantization configurations, we have discussed a hybrid approach which quantizes the model weights using int4 and int8 to enable us to deploy this model locally on-device.
+Our best configuration runs with a Real-Time-Factor of $2{\times}$, with a delay of 320ms, to start emitting audio as soon as the speaker stops speaking, whereas the non-streaming model requires a 7-second delay.
+We also obtain a significant error reduction in comparison to a fully casual model, while only 0.7\% error degradation when compared to a full context non-streaming \textit{Base} model.
+We suspect that this is an acceptable trade-off for deploying such a streaming STS conversion system locally on mobile device.